petbrueck/sursol/README.md

 **sursol** is a set of user-written Stata commands that standardizes and simplifies repetitive tasks within the realm of data collection using the Survey Solutions software package.

-### **Content**
+## **Content**
 The list of sub-commands of **sursol**  is work in progress and improved continuously.
-While `export`,  `append`,  `para` and  `transcheck` have been tested in numerous cases, all other commands might be buggy.
+The commands have not been used in enough scenarios if Beta Status is indicated.
 No responsibility or liability for the correct functionality of any of the commands is taken!

+### Server and Field Management
+- `sursol [un]approveHQ` (un)approves interviews on the Survey Solutions Server as Headquarter based on specified rule.
+R software is required.
+- `sursol rejectHQ`  rejects interview(s) as Headquarter based on specified rule.
+R software is required.
+- `sursol reject`  rejects interview(s) as Supervisor based on specified rule.
+R software is required.
+- `sursol varcomm`  leaves a comment at specified variable for specified interviews on the Survey Solutions Server.
+R software is required.

+### Data Management
 - `sursol export`  downloads survey data of a questionnaire from a Survey Solutions Server.
 R software is required.
 - `sursol append`  detects all Survey Solutions Version folders  in the specified working directory and appends the survey data versions into master files.
 - `sursol para`  detects all Survey Solutions Version folders in the specified working directory, appends all para data versions and creates descriptive statistics for each interview.
-- `sursol [un]approveHQ` (un)approves interviews on the Survey Solutions Server as Headquarter based on specified rule.
-R software is required.
-- `sursol varcomm`  leaves a comment at specified variable for specified interviews on the Survey Solutions Server.
-R software is required.
 - `sursol import` imports tabular data exported by Survey Solutions.
+- `sursol getcomm` merges all comments left at all questions during the interview process to the data files.

+### Translation Management
 - `sursol transcheck` compares translation against original text to identify software-related misalignments.
-- `sursol getcomm` merges all comments left at all questions during the interview process to the data files.

-### **Installation**
+## **Installation**
-Simply type
+Type

 `net install sursol , from("https://raw.githubusercontent.com/petbrueck/sursol/master/src") replace`

-in your Stata console.
+in your Stata command window.

-Type
+Once installed, type
 `help sursol` to retrieve more information about the package.

 ===